How Do I Get an Offer in Compromise Approved: Mastering the IRS Offer in Compromise and Reducing Tax Debt

 Who is eligible for an Offer in Compromise?

-To be eligible for an Offer in Compromise, you must have filed all tax returns, made any required estimated tax payments, and demonstrated financial hardship or economic challenges.
+To be eligible for an Offer in Compromise, you must have filed all tax returns, made any required estimated tax payments, and demonstrated financial hardship or economic challenges; when evaluating eligibility, the IRS also reviews monthly disposable income after allowable expenses.
 Meeting these criteria is essential for both the taxpayer and the IRS to consider the agreement.
 Additionally, a household’s gross monthly income is a crucial factor in determining eligibility, as it must meet specific criteria based on family size and state of residence.

 What forms are needed to apply for an OIC?

-To apply for an Offer in Compromise (OIC), you must submit IRS Forms 656, and either 433-A (OIC) for individuals or 433-B (OIC) for businesses, along with all required supporting documentation.
+To apply for an Offer in Compromise (OIC), you must submit IRS Forms 656, and either 433-A (OIC) for individuals or 433-B (OIC) for businesses, along with all required supporting documentation, often with help from an experienced income tax CPA who prepares and reviews these forms regularly.

 What happens if the IRS rejects my OIC?

 If the IRS rejects your Offer in Compromise (OIC), they will issue a written explanation and guide you on how to appeal the decision within 30 days using Form 13711 or by submitting a letter.
-It is crucial to follow their instructions promptly to ensure your appeal is considered.
+It is crucial to follow their instructions promptly to ensure your appeal is considered, and many taxpayers seek support from a Chicago tax preparation and IRS representation firm to assist with this process.

 How long does the IRS take to decide on an OIC?